ArsanyEhab/ArsanyEhab/README.md

 <h2>👋 Welcome to My GitHub Profile</h2>

 <p>
-I'm a Computer Engineering student at <strong>Alamein International University</strong> with a strong passion for <strong>technology, design, and innovation</strong>.
+I'm a AI Engineering student at <strong>Alamein International University</strong> with a strong passion for <strong>technology, design, and innovation</strong>.
 I specialize in mobile app development with <strong>Flutter</strong>, full-stack development, and <strong>cybersecurity</strong>, blending technical expertise with creative problem-solving.
 </p>

 ---